elpitohn/Nomabe/README.md

 # NOMABE

-Nomabe an application that allows digital nomads to travel the world in a new, fast and simple way
+Nomabe an application for ordering Food with AI

 ## Getting Started